MarcelloPerathoner/josm/README.rst

 #.
 Progress dialogs are the correct size.

 #.
-The "linked" column in the relation editor is now better visible.
+The graph in the "linked" column of the relation editor is now better visible.

 #.
-Preferences have been fixed re. correct use of L&F.
+The preferences dialog follows the L&F.

    .. image:: demo/prefs-darcula.png